 Amtrak’s Capitol Limited is a relaxing way to travel between Chicago and the US Capitol, Washington DC.
-This train lets you sit back and relax while seeing many stunning views.
+This train lets you sit back and relax while rolling down the tracks.

-Amtrak’s Capitol Limited has 16 stops, including Chicago, IL; Toledo, OH; Cleveland, OH; Pittsburgh, PA; Washington, DC; and all intermediate stops.
+Amtrak’s Capitol Limited has 14 intermediate stops between Chicago, IL, and DC, including Toledo, OH; Cleveland, OH; Pittsburgh, PA; Washington, DC; and all intermediate stops.